LLM4SE/obfuscated-ChatGPT-experiments/README.md

 # Replication Package *Breaking the Silence: the Threats of Using LLMs in Software Engineering*

 This repository encompasses the replication package associated with the research paper titled "Breaking the Silence: Unveiling Threats in the Application of Large Language Models (LLMs) in Software Engineering."
-The primary objective of this paper is to conduct a concise study elucidating certain limitations inherent in LLM-based research, along with offering exemplar strategies for their mitigation.
+The primary objective of this paper is to conduct a concise study elucidating certain limitations inherent in LLM-based research, along with offering guidelines (https://github.com/LLM4SE/guidelines) and example for their mitigation.

 ## Study Methodology